Jimmy Holmes (footballer, born 1953): Career

 Holmes, a left-back, began his career with St. John Bosco.
 He joined Coventry City as apprentice and was a member of the FA Youth Cup Final side in 1970.
 He turned professional in November 1970 and became the Republic of Ireland's youngest ever full international at 17 years, 200 days when he came on as a 74th-minute substitute for Don Givens in the 4–1 defeat in the European Championship Qualifier against Austria at Dalymount Park on 30 May 1971.

 He made his league debut later that year in the home game against Leicester City on 4 December and gradually established himself in the Coventry first team.
 In March 1977, after 8 goals in 143 games for Coventry, he moved to Tottenham Hotspur for a fee of £120,000.
 A broken leg ended his career at White Hart Lane after 92 games, in which he scored twice.
 While on international duty, Jimmy broke his leg and complications arose in the setting of the leg.

 In February 1981, the Vancouver Whitecaps of the North American Soccer League purchased his contract for £100,000.
 However, he played only seventeen games over two seasons.
 During this time he made one final appearance in the Irish national side.
 In October 1982 he returned to the UK, joining Leicester City on a free transfer, but played only twice before a free transfer took him to Brentford in February 1983.
 A month later, another free transfer took him to Torquay United, Holmes playing 25 games (3 goals) for Bruce Rioch's side.
 In November 1983 he moved to Peterborough United, scoring 7 times in 60 games before ending his league career.

 He enjoyed a testimonial match in 1985 at Dalymount Park, when an Irish XI beat a Glenn Hoddle XI.

-He later became a police officer in the Midlands and currently works as a chauffeur.
+He later became a police officer in the Midlands and works as a chauffeur.
 As a police officer, he was once called into duty again while on police duty at Coventry City's Highfield Road.
 When one of the players for a testimonial did not show, Jimmy stepped into the fray.
 In August 2007 he was formally commended for his bravery in July 2006.